 Work on water supply and sanitation was launched during a joint meeting of environment, finance and economy ministers in Almaty in 2000, and has been steadily growing in importance.

 The shift of EAP Task Force work to the EECCA region required new working methods to be developed.
 Whereas policy analysis and dialogue – the traditional working methods of OECD – were appropriate for central European countries, the needs of EECCA countries required more direct engagement.
 Accordingly, the EAP Task Force implemented its work increasingly through demonstration projects that were designed to either develop or test tools that could support policy and institutional reform.
 The new approach helped secure important outcomes on the ground.
 More attention has also been given to capacity development, including through training.
 Implementing such activities has required closer co-operation with aid agencies, as well as environment ministries, in OECD countries.
-Due to a programme-based approach, applied over a long-term, the EAP Task Force has ensured country ownership and a high level of continuity, which the GREEN Action Task Force will further promote.

 The location of the GREEN Action Task Force Secretariat at the OECD has enabled the its members to draw upon the policy analysis and recommendations prepared within OECD directorates and committees dealing not only with environmental matters but also financial and enterprise affairs, public management, economics, regulatory reform and others.